xtradesoft/nexxchange-teetime-widget/README.md

 * **issuer**

-	This is to define for which golfclub the tee times should get displayed.
+	This is to define for which golfclub the tee times should be displayed.

 * **showBookingButton**